mattmakai/fullstackpython.com/source/content/pages/04-web-development/02-django.markdown

 * Steve Losh wrote an incredibly detailed [Django Advice guide](http://stevelosh.com/blog/2011/06/django-advice/).

+* [Django by Example](http://lightbird.net/dbe2/) is a set of tutorials for creating Django projects such as a blog, forum, issue tracker and portfolio.
+  This is a good site if you want to dive right into the code with minimal prose.

 * [Lightweight Django](http://programming.oreilly.com/2014/04/simplifying-django.html)
   has several nice examples for breaking Django into smaller simplier components.